SimpleSandman/UmaMusumeAPI/README.md

 # Uma Musume REST API <br/> [![Build](https://ci.appveyor.com/api/projects/status/e3dq3bvxffkmmpty/branch/master?svg=true)](https://ci.appveyor.com/project/SimpleSandman/umamusumeapi/branch/master) [![Codacy Badge](https://app.codacy.com/project/badge/Grade/e77ffc16dc4c4eeabc2d2618538a2d17)](https://www.codacy.com/gh/SimpleSandman/UmaMusumeAPI/dashboard?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=SimpleSandman/UmaMusumeAPI&amp;utm_campaign=Badge_Grade) [![codecov](https://codecov.io/gh/SimpleSandman/UmaMusumeAPI/branch/master/graph/badge.svg?token=COWCEBUUO6)](https://codecov.io/gh/SimpleSandman/UmaMusumeAPI)
-This is a community REST API based on [Uma Musume: Pretty Derby](https://umamusume.jp/)'s `master.mdb` file that reads from a MariaDB database.
+This is a community REST API based on [Uma Musume: Pretty Derby](https://umamusume.jp/)'s `meta` and `master.mdb` files that is read from a MariaDB database.
 This is based on the Swagger UI/OpenAPI specification.
 I'm using MariaDB instead of MySQL for the sake of keeping as much of this as open-source as possible.
 The API is available [here](https://www.tracenacademy.com/index.html) for your viewing pleasure.

-I've written a [loader app](https://github.com/SimpleSandman/UmaMusumeLoadSqlData) that allows you to load the `master.mdb`'s data from the [DMM version](https://dmg.umamusume.jp/) of this game into either SQL Server or MySQL/MariaDB databases.
+I've written a [loader app](https://github.com/SimpleSandman/UmaMusumeLoadSqlData) that allows you to load the `meta` and `master.mdb`'s data from the [DMM version](https://dmg.umamusume.jp/) of this game into either SQL Server or MySQL/MariaDB databases.
 The reason for both is due to change in database specifications midway through development, but I didn't want to let my hard work go to waste.

 ## Features

 This API not only has endpoints to the tables, but I've created views for basic info for frequently used tables.
 I've even implemented stored procedures for a few particular calculations like parent compatibility and recommendations.

 The overall endpoint structure is:
-- Raw table data (imported straight from the `master.mdb`)
+- Raw table data (imported straight from the `meta` and `master.mdb` files)
 - Basic indexing of frequently used tables (endpoints prefixed with `Basic`)
 - Condensed data of foreign keys to allow easier reporting (endpoints prefixed with `Condensed`)
 - Nicely displayed data of frequently used info (endpoints prefixed with `Nice`)